Five tips for B2B customer retention

 Winning a new customer is exciting; it’s an indication of campaigns and strategies coming to fruition.
 It’s why marketers love marketing, especially in B2B.
 But what about your existing customers?
 Where do they stand?

 B2B marketers who focus too heavily on the acquisition of new customers inevitably leave their existing ones in the dark and, ultimately, risk losing the people they’ve worked so hard to acquire in the first place.
-Research from Gallup revealed an alarming 71 per cent of B2B customers ready and willing to take their business elsewhere.
+Research from Gallup revealed an alarming 71% of B2B customers ready and willing to take their business elsewhere.

 Here are five ways to make sure you never let go of your customers: